benjanning/applied_statistics/README.md

-# applied_statistics
+# My Assessment Repository
-My work for the Applied Statistics Module as part of the HDip in Data Analytics - ATU
+## by Ben Janning (g00411362@atu.ie)

+This repository contains my assessment submission for the module...

+## Getting Started

+1. Clone this repository...
+2. Run the code....